spring/gentoo-overlay/README.md

 ```

 ## Install SpringLobby client

-*Do not use the package from the Gentoo mainstream, it is outdated & broken, and has been requested for removal (see https://github.com/gentoo/gentoo/pull/23483).*

 Version 0.273 is the current stable, and 9999 is the latest from the `master` branch.